vspinu/betfairly/README.md

 the old version of their API.
 This package doesn't support the [new generation API](https://api.developer.betfair.com/services/webapps/docs/display/1smk3cen4v3lu3yomq5qye0ni/API-NG+Overview).

+Have a look at [abettor](https://github.com/phillc73/abettor) which seems to address new API.

 # Access Betfair API from R